 Computing and Data Resources

 There is a dedicated TA to assist students with data and programming related questions.
-Students who are writing empirical papers, or working on empirical projects either in a lecture (other than UN3412 Econometrics) or a seminar, may speak with the TA during his or her office hours regarding programming issues.
-The office hours will be posted on the Advisors page and the Computing and Data Resources page early in the semester.
+Students who are writing empirical papers, or working on empirical projects either in a lecture (other than UN 3412 Econometrics) or a seminar, may schedule an appointment to speak with the TA during his or her office hours regarding programming issues.
+Details on scheduling a Zoom meeting will be posted on the Advisors page and the Computing and Data Resources page early in the semester.
 The TA will be able to answer questions regarding STATA and R programming.
 On the Computing and Data Resources page, you will also find some basic STATA and R tutorials and links to more information on the web.
 Students who are taking econometrics should consult with their econometrics TAs regarding their programming issues.

 Director of Undergraduate Studies